 Since then, more and more companies have found ways to improve the tourist experience with augmented reality apps, including unorthodox cases such as Pokemon GO encouraging people to get off their couches and find digital creatures in surrounding areas.
 AR technology has evolved plenty since its early days, with augmented reality apps for tourism now offering some of the most sophisticated capabilities for travelers.

 You can read all the reviews in the world about a hotel, but you won’t know what the place is actually like until you get there.
-Thankfully, AR apps now make it possible for travelers to check out the digs without physically being there in the form of virtual 3D tours of hotels.
+Thankfully, augmented reality travel apps now make it possible for travelers to check out the digs without physically being there in the form of virtual 3D tours of hotels.

 Some hotels allow you to examine various room options via the tour, as well as features such as swimming pools, gyms, bars and restaurants.
 These apps also give users a solid idea of restaurants, entertainment and other tourist attractions near the hotel.